JetBrains/kotlin/FAQ.md

 A: Currently, singleton objects are immutable (i.e. frozen after creation), and it's generally considered a good practise to have global state immutable.
 If for some reasons you need mutable state inside such an object, use `@konan.ThreadLocal` annotation on the object.
-Also `konan.worker.AtomicReference` class could be used to store different pointers to frozen objects in a frozen object and atomically update those.
+Also `kotlin.native.concurrent.AtomicReference` class could be used to store different pointers to frozen objects in a frozen object and atomically update those.

 ### Q: How can I compile my project against Kotlin/Native master?